Overcoming Prior Misspecification in Online Learning to Rank: Introduction

 The recent literature on online learning to rank (LTR) has established the utility of prior knowledge to Bayesian ranking bandit algorithms.
 However, a major limitation of existing work is the requirement for the prior used by the algorithm to match the true prior.
 In this paper, we propose and analyze adaptive algorithms that address this issue and additionally extend these results to the linear and generalized linear models.
 We also consider scalar relevance feedback on top of click feedback.
 Moreover, we demonstrate the efficacy of our algorithms using both synthetic and real-world experiments.

-\section{Introduction}
+\section{\uppercase{Introduction}}

 Learning to rank (LTR) is the problem of ranking a set of items such that the resulting ranked list maximizes a utility function such as user satisfaction.
-The applications of LTR are numerous and include web search \citep{liu2009learning}, ad placement, \citep{tagami2013ctr} and recommender systems \citep{karatzoglou2013learning}.
+This could be the ranking of search results for information retrieval \citep{liu2009learning}, ranking the items in a recommendation system to increase user satisfaction \citep{karatzoglou2013learning,falk2019practical}, or ranking the ads in an ad placement system to enhance user engagement \citep{tagami2013ctr}.

 In \emph{offline} LTR, it is assumed that the \emph{ground truth} utility of the lists has been provided and the goal is to learn a \emph{scoring function} which can be used to rank the items \citep{Situ-Zamani17,mitra2017neural,shen2018multi,meng2020separate}.
 In this setting, it is implicitly assumed that user behavior is time-invariant, however, in many real-world problems user preferences can change dynamically.